-Any student completing the coursework with a 3.0 GPA or better, successfully completing the required comprehensive examinations and the research requirement (CJ 6650) with a grade of "B" or better will be awarded the master's degree.
+Students completing the degree program with a GPA of 3.0 or higher, a grade of "B" or better in CJ 6650 Research Methods for Criminal Justice and for Non-Thesis option students a grade of "B" or better in CJ 6690 Capstone for Criminal Justice or for Thesis Option students successful defense of the master's thesis, will be eligible to be awarded the degree of Master of Science in Criminal Justice.
 If the student makes a "D" or "F" in a core course, the course must be retaken.
 If the student makes a "D" or "F" in an elective course, the course may either be retaken or another elective taken in its place.